nourshaaban1/Fitness-Tracker-Backend/README.md

 - The frontend expects the backend API to run at the address configured in the frontend repo.
 If running both locally, start the backend first and then the frontend.
 - See Postman collections for sample requests and auth flows.

----

-If you'd like, I can also add a short section with environment variable examples, or update `application.yml` with a development profile example — tell me which you'd prefer.